 There is further opportunity to undertake Post Graduate Certificate in Education (PGCE) with Masters Credits.
 This will be funded by the trainee.

 All of our pathways are accredited by Canterbury Christ Church University.

 About the training provider

 We have a long history of training teachers within the Trust and have developed a rigorous and robust training programme.
-This consists of a combination of practical and theoretical elements delivered by a dedicated team at the Trust Training Centre.
+This consists of a combination of practical and theoretical elements delivered by a dedicated team.

 We recognise that trainees come with varying levels of previous school experience and our training is therefore tailored to the individual.
 Those who have plenty of relevant classroom experience have the opportunity to begin teaching whole classes early on in the programme.
 Those with less relevant experience will receive more guidance at the beginning, to build a firm foundation on which to base their classroom practice.